 •Log in to the Cisco VSG CLI in EXEC mode.

-Step 1 From the vSphere client, select the host whose Enterprise Plus license that you want to check.
+Step 1 From the vSphere client, choose the host whose Enterprise Plus license that you want to check.

 Step 2 Click the Configuration tab and choose Licensed Features.

 The Enterprise Plus licensed features appear.
 See Figure 3-1.

 Verification of License